 The Assassination of Adam

 Library Subterranean (encore)

 In an effort to further extend our tentacles into popular social-media venues, we've started a Soundcloud account, which is accessible through the icon at the top of the right column.
 We'll be using this new channel to highlight featured tracks and new additions to The Graveyard, and maybe will use it to host some original content in the future.
 We'll be posting something from the Graveyard every Tuesday, with other stuff occasionally peppered in in between.

 Also, to spread things out a bit, we'll be moving our weekly video release to Thursday for the foreseeable future.

 Our first track comes from the previously unreleased Thought Crime demo we received last month.
 Says singer John Aronno:

 Redemption is another song that I really liked, unfortunately the vocal effects didn't end up in the mix and my voice was shot.
 We had just gotten back from our last tour when these were recorded.

 We still think it sounds pretty good.
 Cool song, lots of what made this band great: interesting changes and timing at the end, catchy chorus.
 Enjoy and stay tuned.

 At Psycho California, The Observatory, Santa Ana, Calif.

-Our audio crapped out a third of the way through their set.
-Working on getting a replacement so we can finish this.
-They were amazing...
+Our audio crapped out a third of the way through their set, so unfortunately we had to use camera audio for some of this.